buildbot/buildbot/master/docs/developer/data.rst

         Depending on the path, it will return a single resource or a list of resources.
         If a single resource is not specified, it returns ``None``.

+    The connector also has an attribute named for each resource type.
+    These attributes allow resource types to access one another for purposes of coordination.
+    They are *not* intended for external access -- all external access to the data API should be via the methods above or update methods.

 Updates
 .......